AdobeDocs/experience-manager-cloud-service.it-IT/help/sites-cloud/authoring/sites-console/enable-pwa.md

 >[!NOTE]
 >
->Adobe sconsiglia di utilizzare le funzioni di PWA su componenti personalizzati o non su componenti personalizzati [estesi dai componenti core.](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/customizing.html?lang=it)
+>Adobe sconsiglia di utilizzare le funzionalità PWA su componenti personalizzati o non [estesi dai Componenti core](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/customizing.html?lang=it).
 <!--
-Your components need to include the [manifest files](https://developer.mozilla.org/en-US/docs/Web/Manifest) and [service worker,](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) which supports the PWA features.
+Your components need to include the [manifest files](https://developer.mozilla.org/en-US/docs/Web/Manifest) and [service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API), which supports the PWA features.

  To do this, the developer adds the following link to the `customheaderlibs.html` file of your page component.